 Algorithmic trading uses computer programmes applying algorithms, which determine various aspects including price and quantity of orders, and most of the time placing them without human intervention.

 Pursuant to this provision algorithmic trading is "trading in financial instruments where a computer algorithm automatically determines individual parameters of orders such as whether to initiate the order, the timing, price or quantity of the order or how to manage the order after its submission, with limited or no human intervention, and does not include any system that is only used for the purpose of routing orders to one or more trading venues or for the processing of orders involving no determination of any trading parameters or for the confirmation of orders or the post-trade processing of executed transactions."

-Moreover, Article 18 of the Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 explains a notion of a system with “no or limited human intervention” - it is where, for any order or quote generation process or any process to optimise order-execution, an automated system makes decisions at any of the stages of initiating, generating, routing or executing orders or quotes according to pre-determined parameters.
+Moreover, Article 18 of the Commission Delegated Regulation (EU) 2017/565 of 25 April 2016 explains the notion of a system with “no or limited human intervention” - it is where, for any order or quote generation process or any process to optimise order-execution, an automated system makes decisions at any of the stages of initiating, generating, routing or executing orders or quotes according to pre-determined parameters.

 Algorithmic trading includes arrangements where the system makes decisions, other than only determining the trading venue or venues on which the order should be submitted, at any stage of the trading processes including at the stage of initiating, generating, routing or executing orders (Recital 21 of the said Commission Delegated Regulation 2017/565).